soon1995/learningNotes/README.md

 - Head First Design Patterns by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra

+- HTTP What Every Web Developer Should Know About HTTP by K. Scott Allen

 - Kubernetes in Action by Marko Lukša

     - coming soon...